I felt the need to do some bedazzling the other day and decided to design my own rhinestone templates for use with my Cricut.

 Step 2: Prep your tumbler surface

-You can just simple wash it or swipe it with some alcohol.
+You can just simply wash it or wipe it with some alcohol.
 You don’t want any residue at the beginning of the project.

 Step 3: Position your template in place

 Since I used paper, I just taped it on with some masking tape.
 You could also make this with some non-permanent vinyl or transfer tape in which case you don’t need the masking tape.

 If you have a small enough tip on your glue dispenser to add a dot directly on the tumbler, that is probably the easiest method.
 Otherwise, you need to dip the stone in the glue first before placement.